yzdxs/learn-anything/readme.md

 ![](http://i.imgur.com/Wv7jBsV.jpg)

-[Here is an article I wrote on why I made this and what the future of this project is.](https://medium.com/@NikitaVoloboev/everything-connects-to-everything-else-c6a2d96a809d#.ukhb5oose) In short, mind maps are an incredibly effective way to make the connections between different areas in whatever I am trying to researh and learn.
+[Here is an article I wrote on why I made this and what the future of this project is](https://medium.com/@NikitaVoloboev/everything-connects-to-everything-else-c6a2d96a809d#.ukhb5oose).
+In short, mind maps are an incredibly effective way to make the connections between different areas in whatever I am trying to researh and learn.
 I just want to share this knowledge.
-[I also use Anki to retain it all in memory.](https://github.com/nikitavoloboev/research/tree/master/anki)
+[I also use Anki to retain it all in memory](https://github.com/nikitavoloboev/research/tree/master/anki).

+And [here](https://www.youtube.com/watch?v=a1zDuOPkMSw) is a talk I really love on what research really means and how you can conduct it efficiently.
+[Transcript of it](http://www.cs.virginia.edu/%7Erobins/YouAndYourResearch.html).

 ##MindMap Key
 There are just few things that you have to know to navigate this map.